 About the author

-Danielle Ward is a member of Understood’s marketing team and passionate about parent advocacy for special education.
+Danielle Ward was a member of Understood’s marketing team.
+She’s passionate about parent advocacy for special education.